Things to do in Gran Canaria

 zip lining in Gran Canaria

-Forget about gliding through treetops; the zip-lining adventures in Gran Canaria are truly special as you get to zoot across an indigenous landscape by the Santa Lucía de Tirajana village.
+The zip-lining adventures in Gran Canaria are truly special as you get to zoot across an indigenous landscape by the Santa Lucía de Tirajana village.
+This charming mountainous village contains lots of traditional Canarian architecture such as white washed houses with wooden balconies and even some cave houses excavated into the rocks!

 This area is famed for its outdoor activities and most zip lining expeditions are combined with some sort of other adventurous sport like rock climbing and abseiling.